Genius Way to Hang Wreaths on Inside Windows

 A genius way to hang wreaths on inside windows with a curtain rod for the holidays or for any holiday or season.

-Every year during the holidays I get so many questions and emails about my method for hanging the Christmas wreaths in our sunroom windows.
+Every year during the holidays I get so many questions and emails about my method for hanging Christmas wreaths on our windows.

 Unfortunately the windows we have in the sunroom are either crank out or solid so this method doesn’t work.